 The trustStore and keyStore are used in the context of setting up SSL connection in Java application between client and server.
-TrustStore and keyStore are very much similar in terms of construct and structure as both are managed by keytool command and represented by KeyStore programmatically but they often confused Java programmer both beginners and intermediate alike.
-The only difference between trustStore and keyStore is what they store and their purpose.
-In SSL handshake purpose of trustStore is to verify credentials and purpose of keyStore is to provide the credential.
+TrustStore and keyStore are very much similar in terms of construct and structure as both are managed by keytool command and represented by KeyStore programmatically but they often confuse Java programmers, both beginners and intermediate alike.
+The only difference between trustStore and keyStore is what they store, and their purpose.
+In SSL handshake, the purpose of trustStore is to verify credentials and purpose of keyStore is to provide the credential.
 The keyStore in Java stores private key and certificates corresponding to there public keys and require if you are SSL Server or SSL requires client authentication.
 TrustStore stores certificates from the third party, your Java application communicate or certificates signed by CA (certificate authorities like Verisign, Thawte, Geotrust or GoDaddy) which can be used to identify the third party.

-In order to understand the difference between keyStore and trustStore you need to understand how SSL conversation happens between client and server because this is the starting point of confusion, many Java programmer doesn’t pay attention whether they are implementing the server side of SSL connection or client side of SSL Connection.
+In order to understand the difference between keyStore and trustStore you need to understand how SSL conversation happens between client and server because this is the starting point of confusion.
+Many Java programmers don’t pay attention to whether they are implementing the server side of SSL connection or client side of SSL Connection.